A light and fluffy coconut flour banana bread without any added sugar! This easy, healthy banana bread is gluten free, low in carbs and keto friendly.

 In a separate bowl, stir together the dry ingredients.
 Option to also add a pinch of salt.

-Then, add it to the egg mixture and blend again until smooth.
+Then, add the dry ingredients to the egg mixture and blend again until smooth.

 Last, stir in the crushed walnuts, reserving some to sprinkle over the top.